Categories

 As part of ensuring quality and compliance, Leeds enforces several policies for flat conversions.
 Key points include:

-• Minimum Space Standards: All new flats must meet or exceed Government’s national described space standards.
+• Minimum Space Standards: All new flats must meet or exceed the Government’s national space standards.
 For example, a 1-bedroom, 2-person flat must be at least 50m².

 • Amenity: Flats must have access to natural light, ventilation, and adequate outdoor/amenity space.